-There is no reason one wouldn’t go nuts for nuts.
+Unless you are allergic, it’s hard to think of any reason a person wouldn’t go nuts for nuts.
 And pine nuts, let me tell you, are no exception.
-Cultivated for over thousands of years, these sure do have something to offer to you.
+Cultivated for over thousands of years, these nuts, in particular, have more than just a delicious flavor to offer to you.

 Table of Contents